aieng-lab/senlp-benchmark/preprocessing/README.md

-# Pre-processing of evaluation datasets
+# :wrench: Pre-processing

-This ETL orchestrates all the required steps to prepare the data previous to tokenization.
-The ETL reads the selected dataset in parquet format, applies the pre-processing pipeline and stores it again in the same format.
+In this folder, we include the main implementation to prepare the data previous to tokenization.
+We read each dataset in parquet format, apply the corresponding pre-processing pipeline and store them again in the same format.
+For verification purposes, we also implement a subprocess to generate diffs from random samples of texts.

-Additionally, a subprocess to generate diffs of random samples for manual verification is also included.
-These diff files are stored in HTML format for easy.

-Be aware of these paths where the datasets are read and stored:
+Be aware of these paths where the data is read and stored:

 ```python
 DATASETS_BASE_PATH = "../datasets"